ampresent/e-ink-colorschemes/README.md

-# Ink - Display Color Schemes README
+# E-Ink Color Schemes

 ## Introduction

-This repository is dedicated to storing software color schemes for e - ink displays.
-The main goal is to optimize the display effects on low - color - depth monitors, making the visual experience more comfortable and vivid.
+This repository is dedicated to storing software color schemes for e-ink displays.
+The main goal is to optimize the display effects on low-color-depth monitors, making the visual experience more comfortable and vivid.
 Additionally, we are maintaining a list of tested display devices.
 Currently, the only device on the list is the Dasung Paperlike Color.

 ## Purpose of Color Schemes